opencog/opencog/opencog/nlp/relex2logic/README.md

 the “to be” can be elided in most cases: “Bill seems happy.”

-To summarize the above . . . these are the eight main sentence types that were recognized by R2L when I started at Opencog and still are, except that really be-inheritance and copula now go to the same scheme helper, SVO and PREP go to the same scheme helper, and SP and SV go to the same scheme helper, and actually, as far as I can tell, PREP could just as well go with the same scheme helper as SP, and both of them
+To summarize the above . . . these are the eight main sentence types that were recognized by R2L when I started, and there still are, except that be-inheritance and copula now go to the same scheme helper, SVO and PREP go to the same scheme helper, and SP and SV go to the same scheme helper, and actually, as far as I can tell, PREP could just as well go with the same scheme helper as SP, and both of them